myspc-development/art-test/README.md

 # run tests using local WordPress core (no download needed)
 vendor/bin/phpunit -c phpunit.xml.dist
 ```

-This uses your existing WordPress core at /www/wwwroot/192.168.1.21/ for ABSPATH + a separate DB (wordpress_test), so it’s isolated and network-free.

 JavaScript unit tests can be executed with: